wp-plugins/wp-e-commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==
+= 3.8.11 =
+* New: Payment Gateway UI is revamped.
+* New: Sales Log UI is revamped.
+* New: wpsc_single_purchase_log_date_time_format and wpsc_single_purchase_log_date_format (Used in new Sales Log UI).
+* New: Added 'wpsc_usps_domestic_rate' and 'wpsc_usps_intl_rate' filters.
+* New: 'wpsc_country_get_property' filter.
+* New: WPSC_Country::get_data() method and 'wpsc_country_get_data' filter.
+* New: Added generic 'wpsc_save_' . $this->current_tab_id . '_settings' action.
+* New: 'wpsc_shipping_module_settings_form' filter on admin shipping module form output.
+* New: Choose either AND or OR for coupon conditions logic.
+* Change: Reduced internal usage of get_option( 'siteurl' ) in favor of home_url().
+* Change: Updated Colorbox.js to v.1.4.15.
+* Change: Eliminated internal usage of 'index.php' as an AJAX callback URL.
+Nginx users, rejoice.
+* Change: Eliminated internal usage of eval() in javascript.
+* Change: wpsc_get_country() uses WPSC_Country now.
+* Change: .on() is now used in place of .livequery(), .bind(), .live() and .delegate().
+* Change: Minor cleanup of Marketing settings tab UI.
+* Change: wpsc_the_product_image() optimized to utilize the product thumbnail earlier in the function.
+* Change: wpsc_the_variation_price() output is now filtered through wpsc_do_convert_price filter.
+* Change: Submitted_Form_Data table now has a value field with a LONGTEXT data type, rather than varchar(255).
+* Change: Continued internal cleanup of coding standards and documentation.
+* Fix: Properly substitute placeholder in "Out of stock" email to administrator.
+* Fix: Fixed PHP notices when accessing Dashboard as subscriber.
+* Fix: Coupon logic improvements (edge case of using 'not_contains" logic with item_quantity).
+* Fix: Automated fix when possible, and nag when not, for 3.8.10 regression in User Management templates.
+* Fix: Error notices on category functions.
+* Fix: fetch_feed() error on GetShopped news.
+* Fix: Variation terms were not being applied to the parent product.
+* Fix: If you emptied variation sale price, the stock levels would not work any more.
+* Fix: A notice was thrown if you had UPS selected but had not saved settings for it.
+* Fix: USPS Shipping Module now correctly respects testing environement settings.
+* Fix: Correcting casting price value to float instead of integer in coupon logic conditions for sub_total.
+* Fix: 'wpsc_transaction_result_content' now returns the $cart_item as an array instead of an object (which was a regression).

 = 3.8.10 =
 * New: Coupon UI is revamped.
 * New: [Shipwire] Addition of Shipping Services, Economy, Plus & Premium.